MY APPROACHES TO TREATMENT

 Choosing a psychotherapy modality and choosing a therapist

 With so many different approaches to choose from, patients may wonder how to know which approach is best for them.
-As mentioned above, most therapists are trained in such a way that the actual therapy they practice involves techniques and interventions from all of the different major schools of therapy.
-What is more important is that you find a therapist who seems to quickly understand what you need help with, who listens and gives helpful feedback, and who can describe a plan to help you that makes sense to you.
-If a therapist can give you a good synopsis of what you’ve described as your problems, offer insights and understanding that you find new and helpful, and lay out a plan that makes sense, you are probably going to find the therapy helpful, regardless of whether the approach is behavioral, cognitive, or psychodynamic.
+As mentioned above, most therapists are trained in such a way that the actual therapy they provide involves techniques and interventions from all of the different major schools of therapy.
+What is more important is that you find a therapist who seems to quickly and deeply understand what you need help with, who listens and gives helpful feedback, and who can describe a plan to help you that makes sense to you.
+If a therapist can give you a good synopsis of what you’ve described as your problems, offer insights and understanding that you find new and helpful, and lay out a plan that makes sense to you, you are probably going to find the therapy helpful, regardless of whether the approach is behavioral, cognitive, or psychodynamic.
 You are not expected to “trust” your therapist before your therapist earns your trust.
 Your therapist should remain professional at all times.
 Although many therapists are the kind of people that, had you met socially, you could have been friends with, a therapist is not a friend.
 A therapist is a person who is being paid for his or her professional skills and expertise to help you with your emotional problems.
-Interestingly, patients often feel bad rejecting a therapist or ending a therapy that is not helpful because it may hurt the psychotherpaist’s feelings.
+Interestingly, patients often feel bad rejecting a therapist or ending a therapy that is not helpful because it may hurt the psychotherpist’s feelings.
 This is a very understandable, compassionate human emotion, but you deserve to work with a professional that you believe is helping you.
-It is your time, your money, your emotional energy that you are investing in getting help for your difficulties.
+It is your time, your money, and your emotional energy that you are investing in getting help for your difficulties.
 Therefore, you should feel like the therapist has a good and sensible plan before agreeing to start treatment.
-Think of the evaluation and assessment as having to goals: The (1) psychotherapist’s ability to assess you, identify the problems or diagnoses that require help, and offer a plan; and (2) your opportunity to evaluate whether the therapist is someone you have professional confidence in.
-The initial assessment is a consultation, and after the therapist presents his findings, the two of you will decide if that therapists is the best person for you to see, or if you want another opinion or a referral to a therapists who has a different way of thinking and working.
+Think of the evaluation and assessment as having to goals: (1) The psychotherapist’s ability to assess you, identify the problems or diagnoses that require help, and offer a treatment plan; and (2) your opportunity to evaluate whether the therapist has adequately assessed and learned about your problems, has suggested a plan which makes sense to you, and is someone you have professional confidence in.
+The initial assessment is a consultation, and after the therapist presents his findings, the two of you will decide if that therapist is the best person for you to see, or if you want another opinion or a referral to a therapists who has a different way of thinking and working which is a better fit for you.